SDWebImage/SDWebImage/README.md

 - If you use cocoapods, add `pod 'SDWebImage/GIF'` to your podfile.
 - To use it, simply make sure you use `FLAnimatedImageView` instead of `UIImageView`.
 - **Note**: there is a backwards compatible feature, so if you are still trying to load a GIF into a `UIImageView`, it will only show the 1st frame as a static image.
-- **Important**: FLAnimatedImage only works on the iOS platform, so for all the other platforms (OS X, tvOS, watchOS) we will fallback to the backwards compatibility feature described above
+- **Important**: FLAnimatedImage only works on the iOS platform.
+For OS X, use `NSImageView` with `animates` set to `YES` to show the entire animated images and `NO` to only show the 1st frame.
+For all the other platforms (tvOS, watchOS) we will fallback to the backwards compatibility feature described above

 ## Common Problems